Philadelphia Rock Climbing

 Various location in the city of Philadelphia.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Philadelphia:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Philadelphia: